MisconceivedSec/Linux-PhotoshopCC-v22/README.md

 "Would you like to install vdk3d proton?
 (1 - Yes, 0 - No): 0"

 # However, it can be a bit buggy.
-There for it's up to you weather to install it or not, e.g.
+There for it's up to you weather to install it or not.
 # You can always install it afterwards by running the following command in the "Linux-PhotoshopCC-v22" folder:

 WINEPREFIX=$PWD/PS-Prefix/ sh Installers/allredist/setup_vkd3d_proton.sh install